 The Nomination Committee assesses the potential candidates not only in terms of their individual qualifications and characteristics, but also in terms of their ability to effectively work together and jointly support and challenge the company management in a proactive and constructive way.

 All eight Board members were determined to be independent of the company and six members were determined to be independent of significant shareholders.
-Mr Tom Johnstone was determined to be dependent of significant shareholders due to his position on the board of Investor AB.
-Based on the Board of Directors’ overall evaluation, Mr Sune Carlsson was determined to be dependent of significant shareholders due to long-term board positions within the Investor Group.
+Mr Tom Johnstone was determined to be dependent of significant shareholders, due to his position on the board of Investor AB.
+Based on the Board of Directors’ overall evaluation, Mr Sune Carlsson was also determined to be dependent of significant shareholders, due to long-term board positions within the Investor Group.

-During 2015, Wärtsilä's Board of Directors held 11 meetings.
-The average attendance of all directors was 100%.
+During 2016, Wärtsilä's Board of Directors held 13 meetings.
+The average attendance of all directors was 99%.
 The financial and strategic development of Wärtsilä and its position in the markets, its growth opportunities, and the general further development of the Company have been, among other things, the major items on the Board's agenda.
-People matters and succession planning are an important and continuous part of the Board’s work, as they contribute to the long-term success of the Company.
-In 2015, appointing the new President & CEO and ensuring a smooth transition of responsibilities were central themes in the Board’s work.
-Another area of focus was the acquisition of L-3 Marine Systems International and the overseeing of the resultant integration process.
-Other matters on the agenda have been items related to Wärtsilä’s operational environment.
+The digital strategy of the Group has been a particular focal point.
+People matters are an important and continuous part of the Board’s work, as they contribute to the long-term success of the Company.
+In 2016, the acquisitions of Eniram and American Hydro were important themes in the Board’s work.